Sanfrecce Hiroshima: Team image

-Club name
+Name origin

 The club name is a portmanteau of the Japanese word for three, San and the Italian word frecce, which means 'arrows'.
 This is based on the story of the feudal lord Mōri Motonari who told his three sons that while a single arrow might be easily snapped, three arrows held together would not be broken and urged them to work for the good of the clan and its retainers.